 PROF. IDERIS: Nowadays, education is borderless thanks to technology.
 Our students can be anywhere in the world and still learn from the lecturers and communicate with them.
-We are adapting digital learning technologies like MOOC for certain types of programs, but there are some programs that still require one-on-one teaching and additional interaction, especially professional programs, because the instructions and practical knowledge are too technical to learn from a distance.
-Moreover, the technicalities are regulated by professional bodies and government agencies, so it’s not easy to make a technological transformation for these programs.
+We are adapting digital learning technologies like MOOC for certain types of programs, but there are some programmes that still require one-on-one teaching and additional interaction, especially professional programs, because the instructions and practical knowledge are too technical to learn from a distance.
+Moreover, the technicalities are regulated by professional bodies and government agencies, so it’s not easy to make a technological transformation for these programmes.

 ASEAN BUSINESS LEADERS: How does IUKL profile itself in the collaborative sphere and are you open to other partnerships?

 PROF. IDERIS: First of all, engagement between industry and universities is highly crucial.
 Our collaboration with the private sector is extensive in offering students internship opportunities and practical learning experiences.
 This gives students early exposure to the workplace and allow them to learn soft skills, thus developing graduates equipped with working experience.